-I know what you’re thinking: “Goodness, that use of Microsoft Paint is beyond amazing!”
-Thank you, but that’s not what I’m here for.
-I’m here to look at what works and what doesn’t work in regards to discussing matters with your player base.
-The differences in developer communications between Guild Wars 2 and Overwatch will serve as a case study.
+I know what you’re thinking: “Goodness, that use of MSPaint is amazing!”
+Thanks, but that’s not what I’m here for.
+I’m here to look at what works and what doesn’t work when discussing matters with your player base.
+To do that, let’s look at how developer communications differ between Guild Wars 2 and Overwatch.

 - Living World Season 3 Episode 1: Out of the Shadows

 - New PvP map: Revenge of the Capricorn

 - Skill balance changes

 - …and so many quality of life updates!

 Last time I discussed some of the design choices in Overwatch that make it what it is.
 In part 2, I’ll take a look at the broader goals of Overwatch and how it fits into the first person shooter genre.
 The community – from eSports to competitive mode to casual play – is a large part of how the game has grown and will grow.
 Being able to enjoy it no matter where you fall along the player spectrum gives it a flavor that no other shooter currently on the market has.

 A game I’ve been playing recently but have yet to write about is Overwatch.
 Briefly, Overwatch not only has Blizzard’s well-known polish, but also their more recent policies regarding in-game feedback, player accessibility, and market research.
 As Blizzard’s first foray into the first person shooter (FPS) genre, Overwatch embraces many lessons learned from Hearthstone and Heroes of the Storm about user experience and team play.
 There’s a ton to talk about, but in part 1 of this series, I’ll look at some of the design choices that really make Overwatch special.